Civilians are dying in Ukraine. But exactly how many remains a mystery.

 “This is barbarity and savagery,” he said.
 “Russia is crushing our right to decide the future of our country and our children.
 We defend ourselves.
 Our army fights heroically to defend our land.
 This is a hard battle, but we have to survive.”

 Witte reported from Washington.
-David L. Stern in Mukachevo, Ukraine, Karoun Demirjian and Ellen Nakashima in Washington and Kostiantyn Khudov in Kyiv, Ukraine, contributed to this report.
+David L. Stern in Mukachevo, Ukraine, Karoun Demirjian and Ellen Nakashima in Washington, and Kostiantyn Khudov in Kyiv, Ukraine, contributed to this report.